ahembal/curly-couscous/README.md

 ### About
 #### This repo designed as an online interactive CV template.
-I think CVs became messy, we need online cv standards.
+I think CVs became messy, we need online CV standards.

 #### Feel free to fork | extend | copy.
 If you find useful, spread the word.
 [Here](http://balsever.com/) you can see example of live version of this repo.